Paul Golin, Executive Director

 Sarah Levin is the founder and principal of Secular Strategies, a political consulting firm specializing in the mobilization of nonreligious voters and advocating for secularism in public policy.
 She worked for the Secular Coalition for America from 2013 through 2019 in various roles, including Director of Grassroots and Community Programs and Director of Governmental Affairs.
 In 2016, she facilitated the establishment of the first ever Secular Caucus in the Texas Democratic Party and worked with secular Democrats to get three secular policy resolutions incorporated into the party’s platform.
 Sarah proudly represents the secular community as a Co-Chair on the Democratic National Committee’s (DNC) Interfaith Council.
 Click here to email Sarah.

-Nicole Klein Knight, National Coordinator, Jews for a Secular Democracy (JFASD)
+Katie Reiter, National Director, Jews for a Secular Democracy (JFASD)